humanmade/altis-seo/docs/xml-sitemaps.md

 } )
 ```

-Additional examples and documentation can be found in the [Yoast SEO developer documentation](https://developer.yoast.com/features/xml-sitemaps/api).
+More examples and documentation can be found in the [Yoast SEO developer documentation](https://developer.yoast.com/features/xml-sitemaps/api).